 Include a letter or resolution from local decision makers -- e.g., planning commission chair, city council, mayor -- showing support for the proposed event

-Send your request to Constance Beaumont at email@example.com.
-While there is no direct cost to communities wishing to host an event, communities are asked to do the following:
+Send your request to Evan Manvel.
+While there are no matching funds required for communities wishing to host an event, communities are asked to do the following:

-- Provide a location for the workshop, lecture series, or conference – preferably in or close to downtown – that can accommodate desired audiences and handle PowerPoint or similar presentations
+- Provide a location and food/refreshments for the workshop, lecture series, or conference – preferably in or close to downtown – that can accommodate desired audiences and handle PowerPoint or similar presentations

 - Provide relevant background materials – e.g., local maps, planning documents, etc. – to the TGM consultants.